 INTELLECTUAL PROPERTY AND CONFIDENTIAL INFORMATION

 Our intellectual property and our confidential information are important Company assets and must always be safeguarded and protected.
 Intellectual property includes copyrights, patents, trademarks, brand names and logos, research and development, ideas, inventions and trade secrets.
-Confidential information includes any information that is not generally known to the public and would, if disclosed, put the Company at a competitive disadvantage or be beneficial to our competitors.
-Common examples of confidential information are financial data, pricing information, marketing strategies, costs, processes and technical data.
+Confidential Information includes any information that is not generally known to the public and would, if disclosed, put the Company at a competitive disadvantage or be beneficial to our competitors.
+Common examples of Confidential Information are financial data, pricing information, marketing strategies, costs, processes and technical data.
 Employees are to maintain confidentiality of information entrusted to them, except when disclosure is authorized and under the auspice of a confidentiality or other suitable agreement approved by Interplex Legal Department or is legally mandated.

 We may also be required in the normal course of our business to access and use assets belonging to others such as their intellectual property, proprietary and confidential information, or tools.
-Employees are required to fully understand and follow the terms and agreements with such other parties and to use such assets only to the extent permitted.
+Employees are required to fully understand and follow the terms and agreements with such other party and to use such assets only to the extent permitted.

 IV.
 Our Community

 We are good corporate citizens and we uphold the laws that govern our business in all of our areas of operations.
 We are mindful of our responsibilities to the communities and the environment where we do business.